A note on gauge-fixing in the electroweak sector of nmUED

-{\bf Acknowledgements :} AD acknowledges partial financial support from BRNS-DAE, Govt. of India.
-AS is support by UGC Senior Research Fellowship.
+{\bf Acknowledgements} AD is partially supported by Department of Atomic Energy-Board of Research in Nuclear Sciences (DAE-BRNS) research project.
+AS acknowledges financial support Department of Atomic Energy, Government of India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish-Chandra Research Institute.
 Authors are grateful to Amitava Raychaudhuri for carefully reading the manuscript and several illuminating discussions.
-Authors are also grateful to Tapoja Jha for pointing out a very important point regarding the $y$-dependent part of solutions of $A_4$.